[This is part of my Molding Installation Tool Kit series.]

 Learn More About Miter Saw Blades

-If you want to learn more about miter saw blades, there are many well-written articles and woodworking forum discussions on the subject, that a quick search will turn up enough results to keep you busy reading for a few hours.
+If you want to learn more about miter saw blades, there are many well-written articles and woodworking forum discussions on the subject.
+A quick search will turn up enough results to keep you busy reading for a few hours.

-For our purposes however, this simple upgraded saw blade will be such be such a welcome change from my old blade, that I’ll think I’ve died and gone to perfect-miter heaven!
+For our purposes, this simple upgraded saw blade will be such a welcome change from my old blade, that I’ll think I’ve died and gone to perfect-miter heaven!

 How to Install Moldings (This is the BIG series!)